-Sometimes, chronic pain can occur without an obvious cause, but it usually happens following an illness or injury, such as COVID or stroke.
+Sometimes, chronic pain can occur without an obvious cause, but it usually happens following an illness or injury.
 Chronic pain can also be caused by a problem such as asthma or angina which puts your body under continued stress.

 The most common cause of chronic pain is from tissue damage (nociceptive pain).